chatterjeerajdeep/credit_card_fraud_detection/README.md

 - Applying suggested feature selection technique
 - Determining scores corresponding to each feature and finding the top 10 relevant features

+# Checkpoint achieved - 20th August 2021
+- Applying stratification to create train-test split
+- Verified the class imbalance proportion in train-test data
+- Fit a DecisionTree classifier and find F1 score
+- Apply ccp_alpha pruning on the classifier and find F1 score
+- Apply RandomForest classifier and find F1 score
+- Set the baseline F1 score for reference